schubi2/sdo-client/README.md

 ------------------------------------ DI Successful --------------------------------------
 ```

-After that the *sdoclient service* will be stopped.
+After that, the *sdoclient service* will be stopped.

 The device can be switched off and is ready for sending it to the customer.